jclark/microxml-er/recovery.md

 If at the end of input that are open elements, insert end-tags until the open elements are all closed.

-### Stripping whitespace in epilog
+### Whitespace stripping

+If the abstract token sequence starts with one or more DataChar abstract tokens that are whitespace (ie their code point matches the S lexical token), then these tokens are removed.

-If the abstract token sequence consists of a single element followed by one or more whitespace DataChar tokens, then these DataChar tokens are removed.
+If the abstract token sequence ends with one or more DataChar abstract tokens that are whitespace, then these tokens are removed.

 ### Ensuring that there is a single element

 If at this point we do not have a single element, wrap everything in an element named `#doc`.

 ## TODO

-Need to do newline normalization as an preprocess in tokenization.

 Define an HTML-specific tree builder.